 Any time that you become distracted by your thoughts, you are to say this word.
 The repetition of this word is to reaffirm your intention to remain in God’s presence and surrender your will to His.
 By using your word to keep your heart and mind centered on God, you attempt to rest in God’s presence and to allow God to speak and work in your spirit.

-- deepening of your relationship to the living Christ as a constantly renewed relationality
+deepen your relationship to the living Christ, as a constantly renewed relationality

-- building communities of faith, while bonding members in friendship and love
+build communities of faith, while bonding with members in friendship and love